JosephiusX/Node-course/README.md

         2. Setup a weather route and rnder a page title
         3. test your work by visiting both in the browser

+    44. Serving up html and JSON

+        res.send() will render html

+        res.send() will also render objects or arrays of objects